 The OpenRTB spec allows for exchange specific customization and extensions of the specification.
-However, in order to keep extensions consistent, they should be added to the extension fields of the bid request, impression, bid response, and bid objects.
+Any object may contain extensions.
+In order to keep extension fields consistent across platforms, they should consistently be named 'ext'.

 3 Bid Request Details

 RTB transactions are initiated when an exchange or other supply source sends a bid request to a bidder.
 The bid request consists of a bid request object, at least one impression object, and may optionally include additional objects providing impression context.